 James Baldwin’s world view, expressed in his novels, essays and plays, sprang from his Harlem upbringing, his lack of paternity, and his “otherness.”
 He lived in extreme poverty as a child.
 The circumstances of his early life in the then largely working class, black section of Manhattan, came to symbolize for Baldwin the disenfranchisement of all African-Americans, and white indifference to that plight, the great moral poverty of a nation.
 In Notes of a Native Son (1955), his most well-known collection of essays, Baldwin calls himself “a kind of bastard of the West.”
 That statement eloquently articulates the social reality that the writer chronicled as a gay man of color.

-Nearly 100 years after Baldwin’s birth, when his work is enjoying a renaissance (it has never lost its relevancy for African-Americans), Haitian filmmaker Raoul Peck’s I Am Not Your Negro, was just nominated for an Academy Award.
+Nearly 100 years after Baldwin’s birth, when his work is enjoying a renaissance (although it has never lost its relevancy for African-Americans), which is evinced in Haitian filmmaker Raoul Peck’s biographical documentary I Am Not Your Negro.
+(It has received an Academy Award nomination.)
 The skillfully directed documentary highlights Baldwin’s insights into race relations in the United States, his “narration” flowing over iconic photographs of Civil Rights era protests, and images of Ferguson, Missouri, that Peck has transformed to black and white, underlining the startling historical continuity.
 Samuel L. Jackson lends his resonant voice in a performance all its own, not a mimicking of Baldwin’s inflection and tone, but rather a vocal interpretation of his prose.

 Peck is the writer-director of Lumumba (2000), a celebrated biopic about the first prime minister of the Belgian Congo, and the excellent documentary Fatal Assistance (2013), an exposé of the aid debacle following Haiti’s 2010 earthquake.
 The filmmaker grants the writing credit in I Am Not Your Negro to James Baldwin whose words comprise the entire voice-over track.
 Baldwin also appears in video clips of “The Dick Cavett Show,” a televised interview with celebrated psychologist Dr. Kenneth Clark, and in his famous 1965 debate with William F. Buckley at Cambridge University.
 Through still photographs, archival footage and new footage of racial unrest, as well as clips from feature films that serve as a springboard of Baldwin’s astute critique of American society, Peck brilliantly illustrates the continuing relevance of the writer’s work.